4. Planning and implementation

 Selecting the form of data sharing and file format

-This part describes the forms in which data can be shared and what should be taken into account when selecting it.
+This section describes the formats in which data can be shared and what should be taken into account when selecting a format.
+This section contains useful information for choosing a distribution and file format.

 Which sharing method is suitable for each type of data?

-An open file format means a non-commercial format that anyone can use free of charge.
+An open file format refers to a non-commercial file format that anyone can use free of charge.
 The use of open file formats is not restricted by copyrights, patents, trademarks or other restrictions.
 For example, Microsoft’s .docx or .xslx file formats are commercial, not open, and using them with free software is difficult.
-Open file formats usually enable software-independent re-use of data.
-This is important in order to ensure that commercial rights do not restrict the re-use of data.
+According to Tim Berners-Lee’s 5-star model, data published in an open file format receives at least 3/5 stars.

 The list below contains tips for publishing different types of datasets: